Erik Jonsson School of Engineering and Computer Science

 Electrical Engineering (BSEE)

-The Electrical and Computer Engineering Department offers a bachelor's degree in Electrical Engineering.
+The Electrical and Computer Engineering Department offers a Bachelor of Science in Electrical Engineering.
 The Electrical Engineering program offers students an opportunity to acquire a solid foundation in the broad areas of electrical engineering and emphasizes advanced study in digital systems, digital signal processing, communications, analog systems, RF/microwave, and microelectronics.

 The Electrical Engineering program offers students a solid educational foundation in the areas of electrical networks, electronics, electromagnetics, computers, digital systems, and communications and is accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET).
 Mastery of these areas provides students with the ability to adapt and maintain leadership roles in their post- baccalaureate pursuits through the application of fundamental principles to a rapidly changing and growing discipline.